 - Annually fill out an Outside Activity Questionnaire; for full time employees or the Conflict of Interest form for adjunct and part-time employees.

 - All employees must regularly undergo ethics training by completing the online training module found on the State Ethics Commission training page.
 In alternating years, employees shall review the Ethics Briefing and/or complete the on-line training.

 All employees with supervisory responsibilities must annually fill out a Supervisory Conflicts of Interest Certification.
 Employees must also fill out a Request for Approval for Attendance at Events Form before attending events away from work that are sponsored by a non-government group when the invitation is extended to them in their official capacity.
 Employees serving in a scholarly capacity must annually fill out a “Annual College and University Disclosure Form".
 All individuals involved in purchasing decisions must file and update a Personal and Business Relationships Disclosure Form.

 Members of the Board of Trustees are required to complete Executive Order 64 Conflicts of Interest Form.
-The College President is required to submit the Financial Disclosure Statement for Public Employees.
+The University President is required to submit the Financial Disclosure Statement for Public Employees.

 These obligations are mandated by the State of New Jersey and we must comply.
 The State conducts audits of all of its agencies including colleges and universities to review their compliance with its regulations.